Monetary Policy Department

 Learning on the Job and the Cost of Business Cycles.
 Coauthor: Karl Walentin.
 Sveriges riksbank working paper 353

-The Granular Origins of Aggregate House Price Volatility.
+Manufacturing Decline and House Price Volatility.
 Coauthor: Isaiah Hull, Conny Olovsson and Karl Walentin.
-Sveriges riksbank working paper 349
+Sveriges riksbank working paper 349, December 2017 (updated September 2018).

 Endogenous Separations, Wage Rigidities and Employment Volatility.
 Coauthor: Mikael Carlsson.
 Sveriges riksbank working paper 326